MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-01-tlol-part-1-existing-solutions.markdown

 The first method uses an LSTM model to clone the behaviour of human players whereas the second method uses a combination of PPO for training and an LSTM network for the policy network (PPO-LSTM).
-Both methods could achieve the set objective which was to achieve first blood, whereas in the case of the PPO+LSTM network, an additional reward of keeping a certain distance away from enemy objects was also included.
-The resultant behaviour of the PPO-LSTM network was superior to the purely behavioural cloning approach as the PPO-LSTM agent's behaviour was smoother and the purely LSTM network exhibited strange patterns such as randomly clicking back and forth in the presence of enemies as the agent had not sufficiently mastered the in-game mechanic of kiting (attacking an enemy and immediately moving away to make it harder for the enemy to respond after being attacked.)
+Both methods could achieve the set objective which was to achieve first blood against an in-built bot.
+However for the PPO+LSTM network, an additional reward of keeping a certain distance away from enemy objects was also included to enable the agent to learn the kiting mechanic (attacking an enemy unit and immediately retreating to make retaliation more difficult).
+The resulting behaviour of the PPO-LSTM network was superior to the purely behavioural cloning approach as the PPO-LSTM agent's behaviour was smoother than the purely LSTM network.
+Also the LSTM-only network exhibited strange patterns such as randomly clicking back and forth in the presence of enemies as the agent had not sufficiently mastered kiting from the human demonstrations.

 ### Bots and Scripts
 Since League of Legends was released in 2009, people have developed bots which are programs which use hand-crafted rules to play the game.
-The purpose of these bots are usually to level up League of Legends accounts from level 1 to level 30 (to allow a player to play in League of Legends Ranked Solo mode which is the competitive ranked mode of the game).
-Another use of these bots is for scripting which automatically performs mechanical actions for the player automatically which allows the player to perfectly react to other players using hand-crafted rules.
-These bots typically use either open or closed source scripting platforms.
+The purpose of these bots are usually to level up League of Legends accounts from level 1 to level 30 (to allow a player to play in League of Legends Ranked Solo/Duo mode which is the competitive ranked mode of the game).
+Another use of these bots is for scripting which automatically performs mechanical actions for the player based on handcrafted rules.
+These bots typically use open or closed source scripting platforms.

-One example of an open-source scripting platform is LViewLoL which is an open-source scripting platform which provides an interface to a running League of Legends game process running on Windows.
+One example of an open-source scripting platform is [LViewLoL](https://github.com/orkido/LViewLoL) which is an open-source scripting platform which provides an interface to a running League of Legends game process running on Windows.
 The interface runs as a compiled C++ console application which runs while the game process is running and provides an interface for Python scripts to receive observations from the game and perform actions as the user within the game.

-The scripting interface allows a python script access to observations which the user is not able to see on the screen such as the positions of all gameobjects on the map (not sure if that includes objects outside of the fog of war at this point thought :/).
+The scripting interface allows a python script access to observations which the user is not able to see on the screen such as the positions of all game objects on the map.

-The C++ console application uses a system call called `ReadProcessMemory()` which allows a non-priviliged process to access the virtual memory space of another running program to read it's memory.
+The C++ console application uses a system call called [ReadProcessMemory()](https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-readprocessmemory) which allows a non-priviliged process to access the virtual memory space of another running program to read it's memory.
 The system call relies on multiple context switches, i.e. it needs to switch from user space to kernel space back to user space to transfer the memory from the target processes memory space to the requesting process.
-Because of this context switching, this limits the amount of times this process can be called, which can be alivated by requesting larger blocks of memory as the call takes roughly the same amount of time regardless of the amount of memory requested.

 ## Issues with Existing Solutions
 The main issue with the existing solutions for creating a human level league of legends agent are both perceptual and behavioural with both issues outlined below:

 ### Perceptual
-The LeagueAI system solves the perceptual issue by using a mixture of synthetic and real image data from within the game to generate a dataset to train YOLOv3, which is a real-time object recognition system, to locate gameobjects from the RGB rendering of the game.
-Real-time object recognition has been used for perception in game playing AIs across different approaches such as AlphaStar, the original DQN paper and subsequent attempts and other game playing AIs.
+The LeagueAI system solves the perceptual issue by using a mixture of synthetic and real image data from within the game to generate a dataset to train YOLOv3, which is a real-time object recognition system, to locate game objects from the RGB output of the game.
+Real-time object recognition has been used for perception in game playing AIs across different approaches such as [AlphaStar](https://www.nature.com/articles/s41586-019-1724-z), the original DQN paper and other game playing AIs.

-The purpose of using image recognition techniques in these systems was to prove that it was possible to use image recognition, specifically CNN-based image recognition systems as the perceptual system within a larger game playing AI for reinforcement learning systems.
+The purpose of using image recognition techniques in these systems was to prove that it was possible to use image recognition, specifically CNN-based image recognition systems as the perceptual system within a larger game playing AI for reinforcement learning systems which allows the systems to be fully trained end-to-end.

-However, there is a major downside to this in that this isn't as effective as using raw features from the game for perception and it has inherently less explainablility.
-This means that it is harder to debug and diagnose issues, and to verify how this specific part of the system is improving.
+However, there is a major downside to this in that this isn't as effective as using raw features from the game for perception as the system must learn to how to recognise objects within the game, and then based on it's representation of the game, which decisions to make.
+This adds additional complexity to the task which is unnecessary if the goal is purely to make a system which can play the game as well as possible.
+It also increases the compute cost of the system.
+This is the main reason that [Open AI Five](https://cdn.openai.com/dota-2.pdf) uses raw features instead of image recognition for perception and is the same reason this project will not use it as well.

 ### Behavioural
 Aside from the Deep Learning Bot for League of Legends, all of the existing systems use